kartriert/reiseberichte-kartriert/travelogues/README.md

 In order to get the best results, we decided it would be beneficial to manually correct the JSON files that contain the NER results for the travelogues.
 To do this in a relatively fast manner, we created a pipeline which adds the missing URLs of the GeoNames features to the files.
-Since the API has a small rate limiti (only 1000 credits per hour), a lot still has to be done a hundred percent manually.
+Since the API has a small rate limit (only 1000 credits per hour), a lot still has to be done a hundred percent manually.

 The location results have to be corrected because the original travelogues, written in non-standardised German from the 18th century,